MySmile/mysmile/docs/source/Technical Specifications/Content/Preferences.rst

    * - Image quality
      - 70
-     - Global setting quality uploaded pictures.
-The picture quality is directly proportional to the size of the file.
+     - Global setting for the quality of the uploaded pictures.
+The picture quality is in the direct proportion to the size of the file.
 A value of 100 corresponds to the maximum quality.

    * - Image autoscale
      - True
-     - Global setting for autoscale uploaded pictures if its *width>333px*.
+     - Global setting for autoscaling of the uploaded pictures if its *width>333px*.
 Pictures will be scaled to *width=333px*.

    * - Theme
      - modern
-     - Choose a theme for switch
+     - Choose a theme for the switch

 .. rubric:: Footnotes